inab/fega-mm/all_collections/_subdomains/4_1_software_stack.md

     - level: 2
       desc: 'Testing communiction with some of CEGA services.'
     - level: 3
-      desc: 'Communicate with CEGA services'
+      desc: 'Implementation and successful performance of minimally required communication with CEGA microservices.'
     - level: 4
-      desc: 'Communicate with CEGA services?'
+      desc: 'Production-level implementation of communication with CEGA microservices and full integration into FEGA node services.'
     - level: 5
       desc: 'Able to update as needed, for example in response to changes in community standards (e.g. GA4GH passports) in the framework of the Federated EGA ecosystem.'